 Pearl Harbor Visitor Center Hours

-Pearl Harbor is open every day of the year except New Year’s Day (January 1), Thanksgiving Day and Christmas Day (December 25).
-The Pearl Harbor Visitor Center is open from 7:00 AM to 5:00 PM.
+Pearl Harbor is open every day of the year except New Year’s Day (January 1), Thanksgiving Day, and Christmas Day (December 25).